EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/Appendix/01-Organization-Information/Append-Organization.md

 #### Conflict Recognition & Resolution
-In the case of conflict, the attention is brought up within the team and will be an internal issue.
-If the issue is not resolved even through in-person communication, then we may bring the issue to the professor.
-If recurring and ignored, then the matter will be brought to the instructor to drop the troubled member.
+In the case of conflict/miscommunication, the attention will be brought up within the team and will be an internal issue.
+If the issue is not resolved even through in-person communication, then the matter will be brought to the instructor to attempt to find a resolution.